maxomatic458/playit-minecraft-mod/README.md

 # Playit.gg Minecraft Forge mod

-This is an **un**official Minecraft mod that allows you to make a forge server public using the [Playit.gg](https://playit.gg) network, without having to port forward.
+This is an **un**official mod that allows you to make a forge server public using the [Playit.gg](https://playit.gg) network, without having to port forward.

 ## Installation